trinkey/twitter-bots/README.md

 You can't use my code exactly how it is.
 You must change at least some part of the code in a substantial way, for example adding a feature, but feel free to use this code as a template or inspiration!

+### What is the limit for how many tweets my bot can post?
+There is a limit of 50 tweets per day total for all bots that are managed under a certain account.
+If you had two hourly bots that were both managed under the same account with the same API token, then that would be 24*2/50 or 48/50 per day.

 ### I have another question, where should I ask it?
 To ask me another question, you can either message me on twitter ([@trinkey_2](https://twitter.com/trinkey_2)) or discord (trinkey_)